 There's a password manager in the Windows, Android and iOS editions, but not the MacOS version.

-Software to protect children from unsafe content2 is in the Windows and Android package.
-MacOS or iOS users don’t get it.
+Software to protect children from unsafe content is in the Windows and Android package.
+MacOS or iOS users don't get it.
+This software used to be controversial.
+Some parents see it as creepy.
+Others are keen to keep their children away from nastiness.

 Antivirus in practice